-If a student is absent from school, they must submit a valid medical certificate from a doctor to the VCE Centre.
+If a student is absent from school, they must submit a valid medical certificate from a doctor to the Year Level Leader within 5 business days of the illness occurring.
 Online digital medical certificates and certificates from pharmacists are not be acceptable under College and VCAA rules.

 If a student is absent from school on the day of a SAC you must produce a valid medical certificate from a registered doctor for the absence to be approved.
 The provision of a medical certificate does not exempt a student from completing a SAC.
+In line with VCAA rules, where a SAC has been missed and the absence is not approved, the student will receive an S (Satisfactory) or N (Unsatisfactory) only; the student will receive a numerical score of 0 for that assessment task.

 The Medical Certificate must be dated for the day of the absence and cannot be back dated.
 If more than two SACs are missed due to illness, a parent meeting may be required to discuss ongoing concerns regarding absence from scheduled assessments.

-Students who are absent form school due to illness, even with a medical certificate, may encounter challenges in maintaining a level of attendance conducive to success in a particular subject.
+Students who are absent from school due to illness, even with a medical certificate, may encounter challenges in maintaining a level of attendance conducive to success in a particular subject.
 Long-term certified medical illnesses will be addressed on an individual basis.
 It is important to note that the recommended attendance levels established by VCAA will continue to be upheld.